wp-plugins/ticket-tailor/readme.txt

 * Collect credit/debit card payments using PayPal or Stripe and get paid directly for event ticket sales
 * Easy event registration forms
 * Order management tools (edit orders, re-send e-tickets, cancel orders)
-* Automatically sends e-tickets with barcodes and QR codes to your attendees
+* Automatically sends e-tickets with barcodes and QR codes to your event attendees
-* Customise your e-tickets to look how you want
+* Customise your e-tickets to say whatever you want
 * Easily export a doorlist for your event with a list of all attendees and their tickets
 * Barcode scanning entry system to scan barcode e-tickets at the door
-* Export your customer data
+* Export the customer data of your event attendees
 * Website, WordPress and Facebook integration so you can sell tickets and manage event registration from anywhere
 * Get your own buytickets.at/your-biz URL for your event registration pages
-* Discount codes and tracking links
+* Discount codes and tracking links so can see how people found your event
-* Choose from 10 languages for your event registration form
+* Choose from 10 languages for your event registration forms
 * Great support form the Ticket Tailor team

 = Integrations =

-* PayPal - Use your own PayPal account to take credit card and PayPal payments for tickets
+* PayPal - Use your own PayPal account to take credit card and PayPal payments for event tickets
-* Stripe - Use your own Stripe account to take credit card payments for tickets
+* Stripe - Use your own Stripe account to take credit card payments for event tickets
 * MailChimp - Automatically send your event attendees email addresses to your MailChimp lists
 * Facebook - Add event registration to your Facebook page so your customers can buy tickets directly